 Wireless wide area network (WAN), which uses cellular networks for data transmission, enables you to establish wireless connections over remote public or private networks.
 These connections can be maintained over a large geographical area by use of multiple antenna sites or satellite systems maintained by wireless service providers.
+The wireless-WAN service is provided by authorized service providers in some countries or regions.

-Some ThinkPad notebook computers come with a wireless-WAN card installed, which provides some wireless-WAN technologies, such as HSPA, 3G, 4G, or LTE.
+Some computers come with a wireless-WAN card installed, which provides some wireless-WAN technologies, such as, HSPA, 3G, 4G, GPRS, or LTE.
 By using the wireless-WAN card, you can establish wireless-WAN connections.
+A micro SIM card might be required to establish wireless-WAN connections.
+To locate the micro-SIM-card slot, see "Bottom view" on page 5.